3 Enduring Truths for Career Success

 By Carla Cooper, President & CEO, Daymon Worldwide

 You will hear a lot of advice during your working life, just as I have during my time in Corporate America.
+Or in any other place, remember, interview papers are always ready to reveal to you ideas for more productive work and present you correctly.
 Not every piece of advice made sense or was relevant to my situation, but there are three core truths that I find myself returning to time and again over the years.
 Perhaps they will resonate with you as well.

 My first piece if advice is Know Who You Are.
 That sounds easy, but it’s not.
 You have to become a student of your own strengths and weaknesses, and you have to be especially honest with yourself about the weaknesses.
 It may take you some time in the workplace to understand the complete picture, but actively pay attention to what goes well for you and what doesn’t.
 Seek feedback often from diverse sources and points of view.
 By the time you are thirty, you really want to have a strong handle on what makes you special, and what areas still need some work.
 I cannot overstate the importance of self-awareness.
 It will point you toward appropriate opportunities, and help you avoid preventable mistakes.